Shrinivas Ramasubramanian

 Shrinivas Ramasubramanian*, Srivatsan Sridhar*,

-The project aims at achieving an image transformation from a low exposure image taen in a dimly lit environment to that taken by a long exposure camera.the dataset that has been used is the SID.
-Dataset prepared thanks to C. Chen et. al. For detailed analysis please refer to the project report named report.pdf .
+The project aims at achieving an image transformation from a low exposure image taken in a dimly lit environment to that taken by a long exposure camera.
+The dataset used is the SID dataset prepared thanks to C. Chen et al. For detailed analysis, please refer to the project report named report.pdf.

 Semantic Segmentation for autonomous vehicles